-The South-Vietnamese Women Museum is reserved many documents and artefacts that honour the beauty of Vietnamese women through the ages.
-This place also becomes a destination that attracts many domestic and foreign tourists when traveling to Ho Chi Minh City.
-Coming here, you will learn interesting things about Vietnamese women in wartime and labour and daily life.
+The South-Vietnamese Women Museum preserves many documents and artefacts that honour the beauty of Vietnamese women through the ages.
+This place also serves as a destination for domestic and international tourists visiting Ho Chi Minh City.
+Coming here, you will learn interesting things about Vietnamese women in wartime, labour, and daily life.
 Let’s find out about the experience of visiting here!

-Address: 200 – 202 Vo Thi Sau, Ward 7, District 3, Ho Chi Minh City.
-The museum is located about 2 km from other tourist spots in the city centre such as Ben Thanh Market, Independence Palace or War Museum so visitors can reach the building easily by walking.
+Address: 200 – 202 Vo Thi Sau, Xuan Hoa Ward, Ho Chi Minh City.
+The museum is about 2 km from other tourist spots in the city centre, such as Ben Thanh Market, Independence Palace, and the War Museum, so visitors can reach the museum easily on foot.

 The establishment of the South-Vietnamese Women Museum

 Established on April 29, 1985, the South-Vietnamese Women Museum has become a familiar address for domestic visitors and foreign visitors, especially women from the Mekong Delta River.
-At first, it was used as a Traditional House of South Vietnamese Women with the purpose to educate and nurture patriotism, to spread out the traditional beauty of Vietnamese women to the young generations.
+At first, it was used as a Traditional House of South Vietnamese Women with the purpose of educating and nurturing patriotism, to spread the traditional beauty of Vietnamese women to the young generations.

-The museum was initially 200 square meters, with 6 thematic rooms.
-However, it was expanded to 3000 square meters in 1986 thanks to the donation of money and materials from many organizations, unions, individuals, and overseas Vietnamese… from many areas to the building.
-And the lasted engagement process was launched in 1990 with 5,410 square meters in use, including a hall with a capacity of nearly 1,000 people, and a storehouse of over 700 m².
-Currently, the museum is welcoming 80.000 – 100.000 visitors per year, including international travellers, professors, and students…
+The museum initially covered 200 square meters and included 6 thematic rooms.
+However, it was expanded to 3,000 square meters in 1986 through donations of money and materials from organizations, unions, individuals, and overseas Vietnamese from various regions.
+And the latest engagement process was launched in 1990 with 5,410 square meters in use, including a hall with a capacity of nearly 1,000 people, and a storehouse of over 700 m².
+Currently, the museum welcomes 80.000-100.000 visitors per year, including international travellers, professors, and students.

 What to see at the Southern Vietnamese Women Museum?

-Currently, the Museum manages 44,108 artefacts, scientific documents and 2/3 of the Southern women’s life in war.
+Currently, the Museum manages 44,108 artefacts and scientific documents, and 2/3 of the Southern women’s lives during the war.
 They’re exhibited occasionally, and below are 11 subjects that are showcased permanently:

-- The religion which worships Bà “meaning Lady” – a sublime female character.
+• The religion that worships “Bà”, meaning Lady, a sublime female character.

 The artefacts kept at this museum are divided into 24 collections.
-Below is three collections that are more prominent in terms of information and larger in number of artifacts, among the rest.
+Below are three collections that are more prominent in terms of information and larger in the number of artifacts, compared with the others.

 Ao Dai collection at the Southern Women’s Museum

-The Ao Dai has become the national costume of Vietnam.
-Over time, through many improvements, the Vietnamese Ao Dai has increasingly higher aesthetic value.
-Ao Dai is really a traditional beauty, containing the soul of the nation, creating beautiful designs for Vietnamese women.
+The Ao Dai has become Vietnam’s national costume.
+Over time, through numerous improvements, the Vietnamese Ao Dai has gained greater aesthetic value.
+Ao Dai is a traditional beauty, embodying the soul of the nation and creating beautiful designs for Vietnamese women.

-The collection is consisted of 65 items on the first floor.
-As soon as you enter the room, on the left is a large brown board describing the overview of the change of ao dai through historical upheavals in Vietnamese, English and as well as in French.
+The collection consists of 65 items on the first floor.
+As soon as you enter the room, on the left is a large brown board outlining the history of ao dai through Vietnamese, English, and French.

 There are many Ao Dai in chronological order, stretching around the room.
-Therefore, more attention should be paid when comparing the refinement of Ao Dai between periods, from 1744 to recent times.
+Therefore, greater attention should be paid when comparing Ao Dai refinement across periods, from 1744 to the present.

 In the centre of the room are the portraits of famous women who have devoted their lives to the liberation and development of Vietnam.

-Heritage collection of women’s resistance against two wars
+Heritage collection of women’s resistance against the two wars

-This collection is displayed on the second floor of the museum and is divided into four sub-themes: political prisoners, foreign affairs, images of women fighting when the enemy approaches, and long-haired armies.
+This collection is displayed on the second floor of the museum.
+It is divided into four sub-themes: political prisoners, foreign affairs, images of women fighting when the enemy approaches, and long-haired armies.

-It may sound surprising, but Southern Vietnamese women played a very important role in the victory of the wars in Vietnam.
+It may sound surprising, but Southern Vietnamese women played a vital role in the victory of the wars in Vietnam.

 Shortly after the establishment of the Communist Party, there were many political struggles.
-In the South of Vietnam, hundreds of protests and strikes broke out.
-The demonstrations were attended by large numbers of women.
-In addition to the demands against beatings and wage compensation for workers, there are also separate claims against female workers.
+In southern Vietnam, hundreds of protests and strikes broke out.
+Large numbers of women attended the demonstrations.
+In addition to claims for compensation for beatings and wages, there are separate claims against female workers.

-In addition, other forms of struggle such as demonstrations for people’s life, democracy, tax resistance, and anti-fascists also took place very strongly during the August Revolution in 1945 and during the resistance against the French colonialists (1945-1954).
+In addition, other forms of struggle, such as demonstrations for people’s lives, democracy, tax resistance, and anti-fascists, also took place very strongly during the August Revolution in 1945 and during the resistance against the French colonialists (1945-1954).

-More than 1,000 photos and artefacts belonging to the collection “Southern Women in Political Struggle” are kept by the Southern Women’s Museum in Ho Chi Minh City in various angles and genres, showing the contributions of Southern women in the struggle against French colonialism and American imperialism.
+More than 1,000 photos and artefacts from the “Southern Women in Political Struggle” collection are held by the Southern Women’s Museum in Ho Chi Minh City, spanning various angles and genres and showcasing the contributions of Southern women to the struggle against French colonialism and American imperialism.

-On the left is a statue of “Unfinished Breastfeeding” created by artist Vũ Ba, on the right is “Mother and Son on Reunion” by Lâm Hồng Long.
+On the left is a statue titled “Unfinished Breastfeeding” by artist Vũ Ba; on the right is “Mother and Son on Reunion” by Lâm Hồng Long.

 Work tools collection

-The preservation and introduction of artefacts about working tools will help us to feel more deeply the role of women in the past and present life in Vietnam.
+The preservation and introduction of artefacts related to working tools will help us better understand the role of women in past and present life in Vietnam.

-Currently, the Southern Women’s Museum in Ho Chi Minh City has built a collection of 350 artefacts used in the productive work of women of the Truong Son ethnic groups – Central Highlands, as well as the Vietnamese, Chinese, Cham, and Khmer.
-The steaming technique in Tan Chau – An Giang province was very famous in the domestic and foreign markets in the 20th century.
+Currently, the Southern Women’s Museum in Ho Chi Minh City has built a collection of 350 artefacts used in the productive work of women from the Truong Son ethnic groups in the Central Highlands, as well as Vietnamese, Chinese, Cham, and Khmer communities.
+The steaming technique in Tan Chau, An Giang province, was widely known in both domestic and international markets in the 20th century.

 What is inside the Southern Women’s Museum?